DimWebDev/MCP-Travel-Agent/PRD.md

 # Product Requirements Document: MCP-Orchestrated AI Travel Agent

 **Main Takeaway:**
-Build an intelligent AI travel agent that uses Model Context Protocol tools to orchestrate itinerary generation.
-An AI agent (GPT-4o-mini) makes contextual decisions about which tools to invoke, how to interpret user preferences, and how to synthesize information from OpenStreetMap and Wikipedia into personalized travel recommendations.
+Build an intelligent AI travel agent that uses Model Context Protocol tools to orchestrate travel itinerary generation.
+An AI agent (GPT-4o-mini) interprets user preferences and synthesizes information from OpenStreetMap and Wikipedia through a structured travel planning workflow using MCP protocol communication.
 Focus on the 20% of agent orchestration features that deliver 80% of learning value.

 **Backend Framework:** FastMCP servers with MCP tool integration
 **AI Agent:** GPT-4ο-mini via API with MCP orchestration (not traditional function calling)